• Home

 • Gradually pour the dry ingredients into the wet and mix.

-• Use a 3 tbsp sized cookie scoop to portion out 7-8 cookies – the cookies will be rather large, but in a good way!
+• Use a 3 tablespoon-sized cookie scoop to portion out 7-8 cookies.
+The cookies will be rather large, but in a good way!

 • Let cool slightly before eating.
 And then you're good to go!